Want to find out why K-pop idols go to the military?

 For example:

-• Hyun Bin completed his service in the Marine Corps, which is known for harder training.
+- Hyun Bin completed his service in the Marine Corps, which is known for harder training.

-Otherwise, Potential End Of Career
+Otherwise, It’s a Potential End of Career for Korean Celebrities.

 On the other hand, attempts to draft dodge lead to severe backlash and ruined reputations.